The Top 5 Royal Tiara Rules You’ve Never Heard Of

 - As a journalist, her work has been featured in publications such as Editorialist, Carine Roitfeld’s CR Fashion Book, L’Officiel USA, Grazia USA, Coveteur, and more.

-That question has only grown more intriguing in recent years.
-Since Meghan, Duchess of Sussex, stepped back from her role as a senior royal, many have wondered whether she will ever wear a tiara again.
-There are strict, traditional rules that the women of the Royal Family must follow regarding their regal headwear.
-Here, learn all about the protocols that go into wearing a diamond diadem from the Royal Collection.
+That question has only become more intriguing in recent years.
+Since Meghan, Duchess of Sussex, stepped back from royal life, many have wondered whether she will ever wear a tiara again.
+After all, these diamond-studded headpieces aren’t just heirlooms—they come with a quiet code of tradition.
+Here, learn about the traditions that go into wearing one of these highly coveted, diamond-studded headpieces from the Royal Collection.

-1. For Many Royals, Their First Tiara Is Worn on Their Wedding Day
+1. The First Tiara Is Traditionally Worn on the Wedding Day

 Royals like Kate Middleton, Meghan Markle, and Princess Eugenie wore tiaras for the first time on their wedding days.
 Some European royal families are given the green light to wear a headpiece beginning on their 18th birthday.

 The Cartier Halo tiara that Middleton wore on her wedding day used to be considered a strong “starter tiara,” best fit for younger members of the family due to its dainty and delicate design, along with its smaller stature.
 Both Princess Margaret and Princess Anne were known to wear the piece frequently in their youth.
-But the rules might be different if you are the little sister or daughter of the Queen of England.
+Of course, tradition tends to bend if you are the Queen’s daughter—or her little sister

 Wearing a tiara correctly isn’t as easy as you might imagine.
-The last thing anyone needs is for a historic diamond headpiece to slip right off the head.
-To prevent this, women often have their hair braided and sewn into the base of the tiara for added security.
-The diadem itself is supported by a frame made of base metal, typically bound in velvet to match the wearer’s hair color, allowing it to blend seamlessly into the hairstyle.
+The last thing anyone wants is a historic diamond headpiece slipping mid-event.
+To secure it in place, hair is often braided and even stitched into the base of the tiara for added hold.
+The diadem itself is mounted on a lightweight frame, typically lined in velvet to match the wearer’s hair, allowing it to disappear seamlessly into the style.

 There’s a specific method behind the perfect placement of the headpiece.
 According to Tatler, the wearer is to place the thumb in the middle of the chin and the index finger right in between the eyebrows.
 Keeping the fingers’ measurement, they are to move the hand until the thumb is where the index was, between the brows.
 That is where the base of the tiara should sit – an inch and a half from your hairline at maximum.